Talk of the World Snooker Championship leaving the Crucible Theatre in Sheffield isn’t especially new.

 Whether Qatar is a genuine threat or merely a ruse is largely irrelevant – for the moment at least – in the sense that, either way, it pinpoints where the Hearn dynasty’s true loyalties will ultimately lie – money.

 Ever the strategic businessman, Hearn knows that comments like these will put pressure on both the Crucible and Sheffield to come up with a plan, and the clock is ticking.

-Several possible alternatives have been mooted.
+Several other possible alternatives have been mooted in recent times.